AdobeDocs/experience-platform.en/help/rtcdp/partner-data/onsite-personalization.md

 #### Set up environments

 Next, head on over to the **[!UICONTROL Environments]** section from the left-hand navigation.
-In this step you must connect your website to the Adobe Edge Network to retrieve and deliver visitor information in real-time.
+In this step, you must connect your website to the Adobe Edge Network to retrieve and deliver visitor information in real-time.

 Select the box icon on the right for the development environment, and copy the standard version of the JavaScript code snippet that appears in a modal window.